 DYNAYAK N35 -- The World's First Waterproof Portable Power Station

--- Work temperature from -40oC to 50oC / Waterproof Design / Strengthened metal frame
+-- Work temperature from -40°C to 50°C / Waterproof Design / Strengthened metal frame

 Jan 19, 2022, 02:12 ET